codecreatede/go-mapper-diamond/README.md

 - extracting the regions of the assembled genome for the synteny plots.

 To do:
-- Hints virualization using the go routines and bug check
-- adding channels for making it scalable to the BLAS.
+- Hints virualization using the go routines and bug check - waiting for the gg package reply.

 Gaurav Sablok